-We believe in being able to provide quality education for all.
-Inclusion is at the heart of the operations at STC and students who provide information to the centre about any disability that might hinder their learning are allowed, once proven by the relevant documentation, to obtain any support that is recommended by the professionals.
+STC believes in being able to provide quality education for all.
+Inclusion is at the heart of the institution.
+Students who provide information to the centre about any disability that might hinder their learning are allowed, once proven by the relevant documentation, to obtain any support that is recommended by the professionals.